rhaiscript/book/src/patterns/global-mutable-state.md

 In the majority of the such scenarios, there is only _one_ mutable global state of interest.

-Therefore, it is a _must_ better solution to bind that global state to the `this` pointer.
+Therefore, it is a _much_ better solution to bind that global state to the `this` pointer.

 ```rust
 // Say this is a mutable global state...